 All Ohio’s comprehensive learning modules are relevant to any educator working to support students’ literacy development.
 In each module, you will find in-depth narrative text, linked resources, realistic scenarios, reflection activities, and embedded audio and videos.

 Each module is self-paced.
-The approximate time for completion of the module is listed in the green box on the home page of the module.
+The approximate time for completion of the module is listed in the Simple View of Reading Module text box on the home page of the module.

 Additional information included on each module’s home page include: